 In the past any organisation obligated under the Packaging Waste Regulations that was found not to be complying would have faced criminal prosecution.
-The introduction of civil sanctions in January 2011 means that there are now more options available to the Environment Agency for dealing with non-compliant organisations.
+The introduction of civil sanctions in January 2011 means that there are now more options available to the Environment Agency when dealing with non-compliant organisations.
 This is a positive change because organisations that have been non-compliant in the past may not necessarily face criminal prosecution.

 There are 3 routes that the Environment Agency can choose from when dealing with non-compliant companies, which are as follows: